 The Nominating and Corporate Governance Committee will consider qualified nominations for directors recommended by stockholders.
 In general, stockholder recommendations are evaluated on the same basis as any recommendation from members of the Board or management of the Company.
 Recommendations should be sent to our Secretary, c/o Rocket Pharmaceuticals, Inc., 9 Cedarbrook Drive, Cranbury, New Jersey 08512.
-For additional information about our director nomination requirements, please see "Stockholder Proposals and Nominations" and our amended and restated by-laws.
+For additional information about our director nomination requirements, please see "Stockholder Proposals and Nominations" and our Amended and Restated Bylaws ("bylaws").